-School counseling services shall support the mission and vision of the school and shall be available to all students K-12.
-The services shall address stu'dents' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support Commented [SB41]: Moved to 2120.5 students who either experience or witness instances of racism and discrimination.
+School counseling services shall support the mission and vision of the school and shall be available to all students K 12.
+The services shall address stu'dents' academic, career, personal and social development, offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness instances of racism and discrimination.
 Such services shall be aligned and integrated with the work of other professionals in the school setting, as well as those in other educational and human services.